estjohn76/readthedocs/docs/index.rst

 |repoinfo|

-This intent of this guide is to assist in the initial setup of all of the tools necessary to begin utilizing GitHub and Read the Docs to provide documentation for Agility Labs.
+The intent of this guide is to assist in the initial setup of all of the tools necessary to begin utilizing GitHub and Read the Docs to provide documentation for Agility Labs.